-Plugins empower site owners to extend and modify the features available in a WordPress site.
-Features including forms, eCommerce stores, online courses, and tools to fine-tune WordPress to your needs, can quickly be added to a site without needing to write code.
+WordPress plugins empower site owners to extend and modify the features available in a WordPress site.
+Features, including forms, eCommerce stores, online courses, and tools to fine-tune WordPress to your needs, can quickly be added to a site without needing to write code.

 The WordPress Plugin Directory isn’t the only place to get free plugins.
 Many are available from third-party WordPress designers and developers who offer them as part of a larger suite of design and development services.

 Others are created and shared by independent WordPress users with experience in coding and web development, and a large number of tutorials are available to teach anyone how to make a plugin to address a particular unique need.